|Presented by:||Ron Chisholm - a dedicated hockey fan, parent of four players, and past player and coach of many years.|

 How much sharpening is left in these hockey skates?

 When the blade height at the center of the blade reaches 1/4 inch, then the useful life of the blade is gone.
 It can no longer be properly set in a skate sharpening clamp and the skater is probably scraping the plastic blade holder on the ice while taking a sharp turn.
 When the blade tips are ground away, your blade life is further shortened, and your blades may be wasted before they reach the minimum height.
 A careful sharpener can do much to prolong blade life and protect the skater's investment.
 Some inexperienced sharpeners with a heavy hand can unnecessarily over-grind away blade material, especially at the toe and heel by excessive rockering of the blade.
 Other sharpeners will cross grind every pair of skates as part of their process, using the rationale that this provides a clean, flat surface for sharpening.
-This will remove the existing hollow on the blade and results in the unnecessary loss of valuable steel.
+This will completely remove the existing hollow on the blade and results in the unnecessary loss of valuable steel.
 Cross grinding should only be used in contouring skates, removing rust, and repairing heavily damaged blades.
 These are good reasons to avoid impulse sharpening at unfamiliar rinks and skate shops.

 How can I get rust off my blades?